kauwelab/PolyRiskScore/static/downloadables/docs/source/_build/html/_sources/index.rst.txt

 The PRSKB's CLI tool is an extension of the PRSKB web application.
 It is designed to give more flexability and capability in calculating polygenic risk scores for large datasets.
 Features include:

-* Searching our database for studies and traits
+* Searching the database for studies and traits
 * Printing out available ethnicities to filter by
 * Learning about required and optional parameters for performing calculations
 * Calculating polygenic risk scores